 This species is currently taxonomically accepted and reported as endemic to Benin (Govaerts et al. 2017).
 The original description of this palm was proposed by the celebrated German botanists H. Wendland (1881) based on a single fruit.
 Wendland indicated that the original material that he studied was collected in “Central Afrika” by Mr. Baiki; we suppose that he meant William Balfour Baikie (1825-1864), a Scottish explorer who visited the river Niger and many of its tributaries in at least two different expeditions.

-According to Furtado (1967), the fruit was described as ovate to rather obtuse, very smooth at the top, slightly swollen on the ventral side, 7 cm long and 6 cm in diameter, resembling that of H. thebaica but more round in shape, and more obtuse and duller in color.
+According to Wendland original description of the species, the fruit is ovate to rather obtuse, very fla at the top, slightly swollen on the ventral side, 7 cm long and 6 cm in diameter, resembling that of H. thebaica but more round in shape, and more obtuse and duller in color.
 The seed was described as round to ovoid, 45 mm long and 40 x 45 mm in diameter.
 The Florentine botanist Odoardo Beccari (1908) indicated that he studied the type specimen proposed by Wendland and compared it with its original descriptions.
 He noticed that it did match well with the descriptions of Hyphaene dahomeensis Becc., which has been proposed by several authors (i.e. Tuley, 1995; Stauffer et al., 2014; Govaerts et al., 2017) as a synonym of H. thebaica.

 No uses have been reported for this species.

 The conservation status of this species has been recently assessed by Cosiaux et al. (2017) and the category of Data Deficient (DD) has been proposed.
 You can get detailed information on this assessment by clicking in the following link:

 Fig. 1.
 Distribution of Hyphaene macrosperma (based on Stauffer et al., 2014)